A-Toscan/VideoGame-console/README.md

 ## About <a name = "about"></a>

-Project for the GeeksHubs Bootcamp
+Antonio Toscano's project for the GeeksHubs Bootcamp

 creation of a layout Gameboy console with the use of CSS